Leica copies

 The Leica copies originate from the Leica camera that was launched by Ernst Leitz, Wetzlar in 1925, using the Leica 39mm screw mount of 26 threads per inch (25.4 mm), and the standard 35mm film.
-The design was carried out by Oskar Barnack, beginning in 1913 by building a camera for 24×36 mm negatives that by now is called the Ur-Leica; but Ernst Leitz did not decide to manufacture it until 1924.
+The design was carried out by Oskar Barnack, beginning in 1913 by building a camera for 24×36 mm negatives that by now is called the Ur-Leica, or Barnack Leica; but Ernst Leitz did not decide to manufacture it until 1924.
 Once started, the Leica production volume doubled each year; in 1929, some 16.000 cameras were produced.
 In 1930, an improved model with interchangeable lens was introduced, followed a year later by the fully developed Leica II with standardized film to lens flange distance, and in 1932 the basic Leica Standard; the Leica concept was established.
 This camera's features are the basis for defining a Leica copy.

 The post 1932 Leica II and Leica III cameras were differentiated by the latter having a "slow speed dial" on the front of the camera to the left of the lens mount.
 After 1940, with the introduction of the Leica IIIc, the upper body was die cast rather than stamped and the visual appearance of the camera changed with a more prominent shutter-crate around the lens mount -- this was not covered with leather as in the previous models.
 The Soviet cameras followed the pattern of the Leica II, while most of the Asian cameras included the slow-speed feature.
 The earlier copies used the stamped upper body, while a few of the later cameras had die cast upper bodies.
 Several of the Asian brands combined the viewfinder and rangefinder features, this was not done on the Barnack Leica cameras or Soviet copies.

 After World War II, the Allied countries made all German patents in their country available to the public free of charge.
 Ernst Leitz had no patents registered in the USSR.
 Cameras introduced later would not cause patent rights infringements as far as the early Leica models are concerned.

 One set of specifications which may define a Leica copy, are described by Hans P. Rajner, is: